4V-Lagging-24by7/habit-tracker-python/README.md

 # habit-tracker-python
-Made a habit tracker in Python using the Pixela API!
+Made a habit tracker in Python using the Pixela API!<br>
 AUTHOR: CHARVI SINGH